 1st and 3rd floors

 The Museum’s exhibitions give you a lot of opportunities to learn about the new forms of creation and understand works of art.
 Walk around The Matter of Time, Richard Serra’s installation, exploring the sculptures and looking at their morphing shapes.
-After your exploration, climb up to the balcony overlooking the installation for a broad view.
+After your exploration, climb up to the balcony overlooking the installation for a broader view.
 You will be astonished!

 The Matter of Time , 1994–2005